Kankhal: History

+Work on the Upper Ganges canal commenced in April 1842, between Haridwar and Kankhal.
+During the Indian Rebellion of 1857 fighting took place at Jwalapur, Haridwar, Kankhal and Roorkee.
 As late as early 19th century it used to be a separate town, from Haridwar and Mayapur in the areas, though due to urban development it now falls within the city limits of Haridwar.
+During the nineteenth century, Kankhal also developed as an important centre of Hindu and Sikh-associated monastic institutions.
+The Udasin Panchayati Naya Akhara, founded in 1846, established its principal centre at Kankhal, while the Nirmala, Nirbani, Niranjani and other akharas maintained establishments in the town.

-Work on the Upper Ganges canal commenced in April 1842, between Haridwar and Kankhal.
 Apart from being home various temples and ashrams of various sects, Kankhal also has numerous old havelis, mansion, now visitors attraction, especially heritage tours.
 Mostly built in previous century, they are known for their frescoes and haveli architecture, and were built by princely states, and zamindars for their stay in the pilgrimage town during summer months.